kissgyorgy/my-stars/README.md

 ## Zig

+- [zigcc/zig-cookbook](https://github.com/zigcc/zig-cookbook) - Zig cookbook is a collection of simple Zig programs that demonstrate good practices to accomplish common programming tasks.
 - [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI.
 Available as both a Zig and C API.
 - [ali5h/zig-py-sample](https://github.com/ali5h/zig-py-sample) - sample python extension in zig
 - [dantecatalfamo/zig-dns](https://github.com/dantecatalfamo/zig-dns) - Experimental DNS library implemented in zig